wiremock/wiremock.org/_docs/standalone/java-jar.md

 `--disable-banner`: Prevent WireMock logo from being printed on startup

+`--disable-connection-reuse` : Disable http connection reuse

+`--disable-extensions-scanning` : Prevent extensions from being scanned and loaded from the classpath

+`--disable-optimize-xml-factories-loading` : Whether to disable optimize XML loading factories loading or not.

+`--disable-response-templating` : Disable processing of responses with Handlebars templates

+`--disable-strict-http-headers` : Whether to disable strict HTTP header handling of Jetty or not.

 `--permitted-system-keys`: Comma-separated list of regular expressions for names of permitted environment variables and system properties accessible from response templates.
 Only has any effect when templating is enabled.
 Defaults to `wiremock.*`.

 `--enable-stub-cors`: Enable automatic sending of cross-origin (CORS) response headers.
 Defaults to off.